innerdvations/delivery-app/README.md

 export default register;
 ```

-Demonstrate that the position timestamp now updates when you save in the admin AND when you run the update script… but not when the position stays the same.

 ---

-## Done!

-You now have a fully functional truck tracker plugin for Strapi!
-The plugin includes:

-- A custom content type for trucks
-- An interactive map for setting truck positions
-- A dashboard widget showing all trucks
-- A secure API for GPS devices to update positions
-- Automatic timestamp updates for position changes

-You can test the complete system by:
+## Testing Your Truck Tracker

+Now that you've built the complete truck tracker plugin, let's test it:

-1. Creating a truck in the admin panel
+1. Create a new truck in the admin panel

+   - Set an identifier (like "TRUCK-001")
+   - Choose a model from the dropdown
-2. Setting its position using the map
+   - Set a position using the map
+   - Save the truck

+2. View the truck on the dashboard

+   - Go to the Strapi dashboard
+   - Add the "Trucks Live Tracker" widget
+   - You should see your truck on the map

+3. Update the truck's position
-3. Updating its position using the GPS device endpoint
+   - Use the GPS device endpoint to update the position
-4. Watching the changes appear in the dashboard widget
+   - The widget should automatically update to show the new position
+   - The positionUpdatedAt timestamp should only update when the position changes